Fast and Flexible Geometric Method For Enhancing MC Sampling of Compact Configurations For Protein Docking Problem: Discussion

 \section{Discussion}

-By using a large number of samples, we can sample the grid by brute force.
-Over 90\% are typically discarded since they are high energy configurations (no single active constraint).
-Also, low energy (more than 1 active constraint) has almost no chance of being sampled.
+The uniform grid described earlier, can be sampled by brute force to get good coverage.
+However, this uses a large number of samples and over 90\% of these are typically discarded since they are high energy configurations (no active constraints).
+This method also finds it difficult to sample low energy (more than 1 active constraint) regions.

-In the case of MC, the simulation has tendency to sample around a localized sub-set of low energy configurations that are located close by.
+In the case of MC, the simulation has a tendency to sample around a localized sub-set of low energy configurations that are located close to each other.
 To ensure coverage, one needs to compensate for the lack of ergodicity by computationally intensive use of a large number of samples.

 EASAL has flexibility in sampling distributions, but in all cases guarantees reasonable coverage of low energy regions even if they have low effective dimension.
-It tends to oversample these lower energy regions (i.e, regions where more pairs of atoms are in their Leonard-Jones well).
-Hence EASAL can help MMCS to find high energy barriers and force the MC simulations to move to the locations of low energy basins.
-Besides, Atlas regions with lower energy values where MC did not sample can be used as a seed for MC in order to generate the free energy profile for the whole configuration space.
+It tends to over-sample these lower energy regions (i.e, regions where more pairs of atoms are in their Leonard-Jones well).
+Hence EASAL can help MC to find high energy barriers and force the MC simulations to move to the locations of low energy basins.
+Macrostates with lower energy, which MC misses due to broken ergodicity, can be sampled using EASAL and used as a seed for MC in order to generate the free energy profile for the whole configuration space.

-More precisely, we expect EASAL to be used to help evaluate/improve MC with the following path. \begin{enumerate} \item Run a coarse-grained version of MC with the usual energy function and a relatively small number of samples \item Run EASAL with constraints extracted from the MC energy function, verify that EASAL space encompasses the relevant space \item List description of Atlas regions where MC did not sample, and give an estimate of the volume of the regions. \item Compute energy on these regions, and if low, then run MC seeded on these (lower volume) regions (from which larger volume regions can be reached), in order to generate the free energy profile for the whole configuration space. \item Compare new trajectories with old MC trajectories. \end{enumerate}
+More precisely, we expect EASAL to be used to help evaluate/improve MC with the following path. \begin{enumerate} \item Run a coarse-grained version of MC with the usual energy function and a relatively small number of samples

+\item Run EASAL with constraints extracted from the MC energy function, verify that the space sampled by EASAL encompasses the relevant space.

+\item List description of macrostates that MC missed, and give an estimate of the volume of the regions.

+\item Compute energy on these regions, and if low, then run MC seeded on these (lower volume) regions (from which larger volume regions can be reached), in order to generate the free energy profile for the whole configuration space.